withhaibun/haibun/README.md

 Conceptually, there are three "layers" to Haibun:

-* A BDD type layer, with testable descriptions of project features in plain language
+* A BDD type layer, with testable descriptions of flows in a project features in plain language
 * A domain layer, with abstract representations of domains like the Web
 * An implementation layer, where specific testers are written, for example, tests in a Web browser.